abhiseksinha-r1/abhiseksinha-r1/README.md

 ## Welcome, curious human! 👋
-I'm a Solution Architect at Microsoft, where I design enterprise-scale business applications and distributed data systems that turn complexity into clarity.
+I'm a Solutions Architect at Microsoft, where I design enterprise-scale business applications and distributed data systems that turn complexity into clarity.
 My mission?
 To build robust, scalable platforms that drive intelligent decision-making and automation powered by AI.
 Yes you guessed it...Copilot.

 - What I’m Up To: